PS Murray Princess: Vessel details

-The ship has 60 cabins onboard which include inside cabins, outside cabins, limited mobility cabins and staterooms.
+The ship has sixty cabins onboard which include inside cabins, outside cabins, limited mobility cabins and staterooms.
 There are various public spaces on board to enjoy, such as the double story elegant PaddleWheel Lounge, which offers floor to ceiling windows looking out on the enormous paddlewheel.
 The Sturt Deck (4th Deck) is home to the Sturt Dining Room and Sturt Deck Bar - which has a warm and inviting feel.
 For the sunny days, passengers can use the Sun Deck to watch the scenery pass by.
 There is also a spa, sauna and gym available.

 She is the latest in a line of such vessels that date back to the late 19th Century, including the 1897-built steamer, PS Marion, and more recent vessels Murray River Queen, Murray Explorer and Coonawarra.

-At a little over 67m in length and weighing just over 1500 tonnes, she is the largest paddlewheeler ever to operate on the Murray and the largest paddlewheeler in the Southern Hemisphere.
+At a little over 67m in length and weighing just over 1,500 tonnes, she is the largest paddlewheeler ever to operate on the Murray and the largest paddle wheeler in the Southern Hemisphere.